m-anand/INFOBAR/Readme.md

 2. Parameters for ICA-AROMA:
 	1. tr (secs): TR in seconds.
 If this is not specified, the TR will be extracted from the header of the fMRI file using ‘fslinfo’.
 In that case, make sure the TR in the header is correct!
 	2. 	dim:  Dimensionality reduction into a defined number of dimensions when running MELODIC (default is 0; automatic estimation)
-	3. 	den: Type of denoising strategy (default is nonaggr): no: only classification, no denoising nonaggr: non-aggresssive denoising, i.e. partial component regression (default) aggr: aggressive denoising, i.e. full component regression both: both aggressive and non-aggressive denoising (two outputs)
+	3. 	den: Type of denoising strategy (default is nonaggr):).
+Options include:
+		1. no: only classification, no denoising
+		2. nonaggr: non-aggresssive denoising, i.e. partial component regression (default)
+		3. aggr: aggressive denoising, i.e. full component regression
+		4. both: both aggressive and non-aggressive denoising (two outputs)

 3. File Options:
-a.
-Pre feat Identifier:  If the preprocessed files are stored with a unique keyword identifier for record keeping, this keyword can be specified here.
+	1. Pre feat Identifier:  If the preprocessed files are stored with a unique keyword identifier for record keeping, this keyword can be specified here.
 This keyword will be replaced by the Output Identifier keyword.
 If the keyword is not found, the folder name will simply be augmented with the Output Identifier.
 Default value is ‘_pre_ICAAROMA’
-b.
-Output Identifier: Keyword to replace Pre feat identifier.
+	2. Output Identifier: Keyword to replace Pre feat identifier.
 Default value is ‘_AROMA_Output’.

  Settings tab also allows the user to select the location of the ICA-AROMA program file for function call.
 The settings are saved in a JSON file.